yeojz/otplib/apps/docs/guide/testing.md

 | `deno-2`  | `pnpm run test:docker deno-2`  | Tests on Deno 2.x               |
 | `all`     | `pnpm run test:docker`         | Tests all runtimes sequentially |

 There is no `node-20` target.
-Node.js 20 reached end-of-life in April 2026 and is no longer tested here or in CI.
+Node.js 20 reached end-of-life in April 2026 and has left the main CI matrix; it is still exercised on `main` by the non-blocking Node.js Compatibility workflow described below.

 ### Docker Test Architecture